 Step 5: Preserving the whisks

-We use whisks all year round, yet we can only make them at one time of year so we need to preserve them.
+We use vihad all year round, yet we can only make them at one time of year so we need to preserve them.
 There are three main ways to do this: drying, freezing and salting.

 Step 6: Beat it

 For your preserved whisks, the best technique to prepare them for use is to fill a sauna bucket with cold water and then submerge it for an hour.
 After that, take it into the sauna and submerge it into hot water.
-If you are sure of time though, submerging it one for 20 minutes in hot water is good enough.
+If you are short of time though, submerging it one for 20 minutes in hot water is good enough.

 The best sauna experience involves fresh whisks though so take the one that you left aside during the process of making them and try it out straight away.